3 Americans freed from North Korea reunited with their families

 "We thank God, and all our families and friends who prayed for us and for our return.
 God Bless America, the greatest nation in the world," the three men said in a statement released by the State Department.

 The three men were detained or sentenced in North Korea in the last couple of years.
 Kim Dong Chul was the longest-serving detainee among the three.
-He was sentenced to 10 years in prison with hard labor for allegedly "perpetrating state subversive plots and espionage against" North Korea.
+He was sentenced in April 2016 to 10 years in prison with hard labor for allegedly "perpetrating state subversive plots and espionage against" North Korea.
 Tony Kim and Kim Hak Song were accused of engaging in “hostile acts” against the regime in separate incidents.

 Their release comes ahead of the historic summit between Trump and North Korean Leader Kim set for June 12 in Singapore.